-Ask the children to create a mime for each action and then demonstrate it and improve where possible.
 Describe to the children that the scene is the building site of a fort in the North East of England.
-They are going to be Roman soldiers building the fort as they mime they can think about the ground conditions and weather conditions.
+They are going to be Roman soldiers building the fort.
+As they mime, they can think about the ground conditions and weather conditions.

-This is the building site of the fort, 2000 years ago.
-This had to be a strong building to protect the Romans from bad weather and attack.
+This is the building site of a fort, around 1,900 years ago.
+The fort had to be strong, to protect the Romans from bad weather and attack.

-Heavy stones were quarried and brought to the building site.
+• Heavy stones were quarried and brought to the building site.

 Children mime finding suitable stone, searching in the quarry.
-Then quarrying the stone and struggling to bring it into the space.
-Passing it from one to another from a distance to get it to where it was needed.
+Then mime quarrying the stone and struggling to bring it into the space.
+They pass the stone from one to another from a distance to get it to where it was needed.

-Then firm foundations were laid.
+• Then firm foundations were laid.